Physic69/SmartMapper/SLAM/README.md

 - Due to the diversity of Android system version, you may also need to change some configurarions in the ***AndroidManifest.xml*** to make sure that the app have the authority to use the camera and file system.

 ## Framework & Results
-The system is consisted of two parts(https://github.com/Abonaventure/ORB_SLAM3_AR-for-Android), the ORB-SLAM3 part which is used to get the camera's pose matrix.
-The other part is the OpenGL Rendering module, which use the pose matrix to render the 3D object(the earth in this project).

 The ORB-SLAM3 system requires lots of computing resources and depend on Calibration the camera, so this APP can not initilize very quikly(the screen will show red "SLAM NOT INITIALIZED").It's better to choose a rich texture scene to initilize the SLAM(the screen will show green "SLAM ON").

 The ORB-SLAM3 system requires significant computing resources and depend on Calibration the camera, so this APP may not initilize very quikly(the screen will show red "SLAM NOT INITIALIZED").It's better to choose a rich texture scene to initilize the SLAM(the screen will show green "SLAM ON").